redis-stack/redis-stack-docs/docs/ui/insight/tools.md

 <img src="../images/database_analysis.png">

+Use recommendations based on developer best practices to:

+* Reduce memory usage
+* Improve application performance
+* Increase the security of your database

+Recommendations are generated specifically for your Redis or Redis Stack database.

 ## Redis Streams support

 Create and manage streams by adding, removing, and filtering entries per timestamp.
 To see and work with new entries, enable and customize the automatic refresh rate.